James V. Muzzy Jr ’67

 I have been a Director of the only independent alumni reform group A Better Colgate for the last eleven years.
 Since 2014 I have served as the Chairman of our Board.
 After meeting with incoming President Dr. Brian Casey I and my fellow Directors are extremely hopeful for A Better Colgate to eventually step aside to what Brian said to me is his hope to lead us all to A Greater Colgate.
 As my picture indicates I have never lost my love for Colgate and now maybe I can be proud again of the place where I grew from a teenager into manhood.
 My days at Colgate were the happiest days of my life and by 2017 when we reunion under a Colgate led by Dr. Brian Casey I hope to be that happy again.

-One of the original founding directors of A Better Colgate, Mr. Narag is a 1989 graduate with a degree in philosophy.
-A proud first-generation American with a unique mixed ethnic heritage, Mr. Narag is a brother of Phi Delta Theta, was a member of the Jazz Band and wrote for the Colgate Maroon.
+One of the original founding directors of A Better Colgate, Greg is a 1989 graduate with a degree in philosophy.
+A proud first-generation American with a unique mixed heritage, Greg pledged Phi Delta Theta, played sax in the Jazz Band and wrote for the Colgate Maroon.

-With absolutely no broadcasting or journalism background and armed only with a love of the format, he walked into the #1 news/talk radio station in Austin, Texas and asked for a job.
-While still hanging on to his day job, he worked his way up from a part-time weekend gig to a full-time producer of some of Austin’s best-known live, local talk radio shows.
-He also was a familiar voice to Austin listeners for several years as a news anchor and local reporter.
-Mr. Narag often was first to break important news stories, scooping more experienced journalists in both print and television.
-As a rookie reporter he was recognized by the Texas Associated Press Broadcasters Association with an “honorable mention” in its best specialty/beat reporting category.
+With absolutely zero broadcasting or journalism background, he walked off the street into the #1 news/talk radio station in Austin and talked his way into a job.
+While also doing residential/commercial real estate sales as well as freelance writing for the Austin Business Journal, he worked his way up from a part-time weekend gig to a full-time producer of some of Austin’s best-known live, local talk radio shows.
+He eventually became a familiar voice to radio listeners for many years as a news anchor and local reporter, and was often first to break important local stories, regularly scooping more experienced journalists in both print and television.
+As a rookie reporter he was honored by the Texas Associated Press Broadcasters Association with an “honorable mention” in its best specialty/beat reporting category.

 Maggie O’Connor specializes consulting for local non-profits in Portland, Oregon.
 She has worked with clients such as Dress for Success and the City of Beaverton, helping them with strategic fundraising strategies and database creation and management.
 By day, she works in marketing for WEST Consultants, Inc., a hydrologic/hydraulic engineering firm in Portland.